killzone10/Parallel1/README.md

 # There are 3 projects in this repository
-1) synchronization with mutexes and atomics
+1) synchronized queue  using  mutexes and atomics (2 approaches) C ++ 20, unique_locks and cond_variables used
-2) OpenMP with calculatihg the heat
+2) OpenMP - calculatihg the heat project
-3) MPI with calculating the heat
+3) MPI - calculating the heat project
-#  1 Its a simple c++ project in which synchronization with mutexes and atomics was needed
+#  1 Its a  c++ project in which synchronized queue was created using 2 approaches -  mutexes and atomics
-The idea was to create a producer and up to 32 workers with 1 queue.
+The idea was to create an asynchronized producer, which distributed for up to 32 workers (the queue was used for synchronization).
 The producer is asynchronous and it produces the records to queue.
 At the same time workers should get values from this queue.